E-commerce

-TL;DR: Shopify’s platform-wide data shows products with interactive 3D content generate 94% higher conversion rates and 40% fewer returns than static images.
-The technology is production-ready: WebGL runs in 95%+ of browsers, AR requires no app downloads, and retailers like DFS have achieved 22x ROI.
-The static packshot isn’t dead yet — but its replacement has arrived.
+Shopify’s platform-wide data shows products with interactive 3D content generate 94% higher conversion rates and 40% fewer returns than static images.
+The technology is production-ready: WebGL runs in 95%+ of browsers, AR requires no app downloads, and retailers like DFS have reported a 22x return on their own visualisation investment.
+The static packshot isn’t dead yet, but its replacement has arrived.

 For two decades, e-commerce product visualisation followed a simple formula: white background, six angles, maybe a lifestyle shot.
 It worked well enough when the alternative was no images at all.